timg021/UTR_public/MultisliceCppTest/PhaseRetrieval/ReadmeUTR.txt

 corresponding numbers given in Parameter 8.
 Truncating one dimension, while padding the other is currently not supported.
 If an input image is given in a RAW format, it will be interpreted according to the values given in this parameter when reading the file, i.e. in the case of RAW input file format the truncation or padding won't be applied and, if the size of an input RAW file is not equal to width * height specified in this parameter, an exception will be thrown.
-For better performance, it is advisable to have these parameters (as well as the number of output defocus distances) to be either powers of 2 (ideally), or easily decomposable into powers of 2 and other primes, e.g. 1280 = 1024 + 256.
+For a better performance, it is advisable to have these parameters (as well as the number of output defocus distances) to be either integer powers of 2 or easily decomposable into powers of 2 and other primes, e.g. 1280 = 1024 + 256.
+Both numbers present in Parameter 8 must be even.

-Parameter 9 contains the physical linear size (in Units of Length) of the (square) pixels of the images specified in Parameter 5.
-When the input images are given in GRD format, which contain the physical dimensions of the images internally, that internal information is ignored and replaced by the values obtained from Parameter 9 in combination with the values in Parameter 8.
+Parameter 9 contains the physical linear size (in UL) of the (square) pixels of the images specified in Parameter 5.
+When the input images are given in GRD format, thus containing the physical dimensions of the images in the files, that internal information is ignored and replaced by the values obtained from Parameter 9 in combination with the values in Parameter 8.

-Parameter 10 contains the minimum and the maximum z coordinate in Units of Length for the output (xy) planes at which the 3D potential or beta is reconstructed.
+Parameter 10 contains the minimum and the maximum z coordinates and an optional z-offset in UL for the output (xy) planes at which the 3D potential or beta is reconstructed.
 In order to reconstruct the 3D electrostatic potential or beta inside an imaged object of thickness D, the zmin and zmax values should normally be set to -D/2 and D/2, respectively.
 Note also that this program requires the x, y and z grid steps to be the same, and it will always use the z grid step equal to the value given in Parameter 9.
+The optional offset can be used to bring the local maximuma of the reconstructed distribution to the exact position of the scatterers (such as atoms) insider the object.
+A typical value of the offset parameter can be around 1.5 A in TEM with 200-300 keV, but this value increases when the objective aperture becomes restricted.
+For example, tests appear to indicate that with the objective aperture of 40 mrad, the optimal offset is approximately
+4 A. See the paper [T.E.
+Gureyev et al., arXiv 2012.07012] for details.

-Parameter 11 contains user-definable x, y and z shifts of the centre of rotation (in Units of Length).
+Parameter 11 contains user-definable x, y and z shifts of the centre of rotation (in UL).
 The default values of all zeros correspond to the centre of rotation located at the centre of the reconstruction volume.

-Parameter 12 contains the wavelength of the illuminating wave in Units of Length.
+Parameter 12 contains the wavelength of the illuminating wave in UL.

 Parameter 13 contains the objective aperture in milliradians.
 Zero or negative value here is interpreted as an infinite aperture.

 Parameter 14 contains the values of the spherical aberrations Cs3 and Cs5 (in millimetres) of the imaging system.
 Zero values correspond to the absence of aberrations.

 Parameter 15 can be equal to 0, 1, 2, 3 or 4.
 It determines the 2D or 3D phase retrieval (CTF correction) method to be used as part of the UTR algorithm internally in the UTR.exe program.
 Methods 2 and 4 can be used only in the case when